-Shows the location of labels put on some parts and describes the coding information for serial number, property data, and manufacturing information.
+Shows the location of labels put on some parts and describes the coding information for serial number and head property data.

 Appendix 2 Firmware Installation

 Provides instructions on how to change firmware stored in the flash ROM on the main PCB or load firmware to a new main PCB from the host PC.